dabeaz/curio/docs/reference.rst

         ...
     # Kernel shuts down here

-When submitting a task to the Kernel, you can either provide an async function and calling arguments or you can provide an instantiated coroutine.
+When submitting a task, you can either provide an async function and calling arguments or you can provide an already instantiated coroutine.
 For example, both of these invocations of ``run()`` work::

     async def hello(name):